DARIF-YS/stable-diffusion-finetuning/README.md

 2. **Environment Setup:** Python configuration and installation of all dependencies.
 3. **Base Model Testing:** Evaluation of the original Stable Diffusion v1.5 before fine-tuning.
 4. **DreamBooth Training:** Fine-tuning the model on a personalized image dataset.
-5. **Hyperparameter Optimization:** Adjustment of learning rate, batch size, and training steps.
+5. **Hyperparameter Optimization:** Adjusting training settings to enhance the model's learning and results.
 6. **Model Saving & Deployment:** Exporting and publishing the fine-tuned model on HuggingFace.
 7. **Image Generation:** Producing images through detailed textual prompts.
 8. **Pipeline Automation:** Ensuring reproducibility and workflow automation.